Cakewalk by BandLab: History

 In addition to acquiring the intellectual property from Cakewalk, Inc., BandLab also hired former CTO Noel Borthwick and Senior Software Engineer Ben Staton (among other former Cakewalk staff) to continue development of the code.

 The current Cakewalk by BandLab is descended directly from the SONAR code base as acquired by BandLab.

 The first release of Cakewalk by BandLab was on April 4, 2018 and was restricted to bug fixes planned for SONAR, as well as string and art changes to reflect the name change from SONAR to Cakewalk by BandLab.
 It was followed by monthly bug fixes and stability updates, and by the fourth release new features began to be added.
 With each release, new features have continued to be added.

 In June of 2023, BandLab announced that it would be discontinuing Cakewalk by BandLab, and it would be replaced by a redesigned and updated version that would see the return of the Sonar name, and would no longer be a free product.

-Cakewalk by BandLab is currently still available for download without a paid license, and will only be updated for maintenance and bug fixes, while development for feature updates would shift towards Cakewalk Sonar, its updated paid counterpart.
+License renewals for Cakewalk by BandLab ceased in August 2025.